-In October of 2021, notification was released (85 Federal Register 43375), and the agency is reviewing the changes to the definitions and is anticipated to restore some of the prior language.
-Regardless of whether the original language or the 2020 revisions are in effect, evaluation of reasonably foreseeable effects is the primary goal of this section.
+In April of 2022, CEQ amended the definition of "effects" to include cumulative effects, "which are effects on the environment that result from the incremental effects of the action when added to the effects of other past, present, and reasonably foreseeable actions regardless of what agency (Federal or non-Federal) or person undertakes such other actions.
+Cumulative effects can result from individually minor but collectively significant actions taking place over a period of time.."
+40 CFR 1508.1(g)(3).
+Under each of these regulations, evaluation of reasonably foreseeable effects has been the primary goal of this section.
 The 2020 revisions did not eliminate consideration of cumulative effects.
 Rather, it instructed the NEPA preparer to increase focus on causal relationships in terms of incremental effects.
 The terminology used for cumulative effects will follow the 1978 definitions which were in effect at the time of the July, 2019 Notice of Intent (NOI) for this project.